Amazon RDS Multicloud Scanning Connector for Microsoft Purview (Public preview)

 This feature is currently in preview.
 The Supplemental Terms of Use for Microsoft Azure Previews include additional legal terms that apply to Azure features that are in beta, in preview, or otherwise not yet released into general availability.

-This article describes how to use Microsoft Purview to scan your structured data currently stored in Amazon RDS, including both Microsoft SQL and PostgreSQL databases, and discover what types of sensitive information exists in your data.
+This article describes how to use Microsoft Purview to scan your structured data currently stored in Amazon RDS, including both Microsoft SQL and PostgreSQL databases, and discover what types of sensitive information exist in your data.
 You'll also learn how to identify the Amazon RDS databases where the data is currently stored for easy information protection and data compliance.

 Important